grotos/pyplacemaker/README.md

 	51.5063 -0.12714 Town
 	40.7146 -74.0071 Town

-Notice an administrative_scope is empty, because there is no administrative "container" for New York, London and Sydney. geographic_scope is also quite irrelevant.
+Notice the `administrative_scope` is empty, because there is no administrative "container" for New York, London and Sydney.
+`geographic_scope` in this case is also quite irrelevant.